ChrisWhealy/porous_absorber/README.md

 <a name="graph"></a>
 ## Graph

-The graph maintains an aspect ratio of 21:9 as the browser screen resizes.
-The minimum grapth width is 1200 pixels.
+The graph maintains an aspect ratio of 21:9 as the browser screen resizes down to a minimum width of 1000 pixels.

 ### Smooth Curve